opensearch-project/observability/integrations/nginx/info/fluet-bit/README.md

 ```
 Here, we specify the input plugin as tail, set the path to the Nginx access log file, and specify a tag to identify the logs in Fluent-bit.
 We also set some additional parameters such as memory buffer limit and skipping long lines.

-For the output, we use the `os` plugin to send the logs to Opensearch.
+For the output, we use the `opensearch` plugin to send the logs to Opensearch.
 We specify the Opensearch host, port, and index name.

    - Modify the Opensearch host and port in the configuration file to match your Opensearch installation.
+   - Depending on the system where Fluent Bit is installed:
      - Start the Fluent-bit service by running the following command:

 ```text
 sudo systemctl start fluent-bit
 ```